MehranShafqat/assign-alchemy/README.md

 //following are the steps to run code.

-Run code
+Setup cypress -
 npm install

-For GUI mode
+For GUI mode execution -
 npx cypress open

 or

-For Headleass mode
-npx cypress run
+For Headleass mode execution - npx cypress run